 This clause applies to all information provided by Transpower pursuant to this Part.

-Information must be provided in accordance with the input methodology in this determination.

 All significant financial and numerical data must be provided in an electronic Microsoft Excel file capable of a ‘copy and paste’ function being applied to it.

 All other information must be provided in an electronic Microsoft Word, Microsoft Excel or Adobe PDF file capable of a ‘copy and paste’ function being applied to it.